 - Glaucoma (due to uncontrolled uveitis)

 In the most severe cases of eye shingles, a patient may need a corneal transplant.

 Now that you’re aware of the dangers of ocular shingles, you may wonder whether ocular shingles (like chicken pox) is contagious.
 Ocular shingles is not contagious; it cannot be spread to another person.

 However, a person who has shingles anywhere on the body (a rash) can transmit chickenpox virus to someone who hasn't had chickenpox or been vaccinated.

 When it comes to shingles – and especially ocular shingles – prevention is the best medicine.

 - Shingrix – A fairly new vaccine approved by the U.S. Food and Drug Administration in late 2017, Shingrix is recommended for adults ages 50 and up.
 You get Shingrix in two doses two to six months apart, and it’s more than 90 percent effective in protecting you from shingles and post-herpetic neuralgia.
 Protection stays strong for at least four years after you get vaccinated.

-- Zostavax – An older vaccine for shingles, Zostavax is a live vaccine that is less effective but may be used in healthy adults ages 60 and up if there’s a reason they can’t get Shingrix.
+- Zostavax – An older vaccine for shingles, Zostavax is a live vaccine that is less effective but may be used in healthy adults ages 60 and up if there’s a reason they can’t have Shingrix administered.
 For example, someone who is allergic to a component of Shingrix may opt for Zostavax.

-The availability of a newer, more effective vaccine should prevent more people from getting shingles.
-“We recommend the vaccine for all of our patients,” Rapuano says.
+The availability of a newer, more effective vaccine should prevent more shingles outbreaks.
+“We recommend the vaccine for all of our patients,” Dr. Rapuano says.